Amos, Quebec

-Amos is a town in northwestern Quebec, Canada, on the Harricana River.
+Amos (/fr/) is a town in northwestern Quebec, Canada, on the Harricana River.
 It is the seat of Abitibi Regional County Municipality.

-Amos is the main town on the Harricana River, and the smallest of the three primary towns — after Rouyn-Noranda and Val-d'Or — in the Abitibi-Témiscamingue region of Quebec.
+Amos is the main town on the Harricana River, and the smallest of the three primary townsafter Rouyn-Noranda and Val-d'Orin the Abitibi-Témiscamingue region of Quebec.
 The smaller communities of Lac-Gauvin and Saint-Maurice-de-Dalquier are also within the municipal boundaries of Amos.